 May all be for the Glory of God.

 God is good … all the time!

 I am scared.
 We are all scared.
 If we aren’t, we are in denial.
 Faith does not prevent fear, but puts it in perspective and lessens the ability of fear to keep us from focusing on God’s continued presence and His will for us to be active Christians in a broken world.

 Meredith Boyd is the coordinator, and I the Vestry representative of Pastoral Care.
 We have struggled with how to function with covid19 and social distancing.
 Usual functions like hospitality, Eucharistic ministers, touch base, and such are inappropriate.
 However, please let us know who needs on the prayer list to be broadcast each Sunday, and who would benefit from a prayer shawl or cards during these difficult times.
-Know also that we have parish chaplains available, including Meredith Boyd, Roger Banta, and of course Father Slaven and Deacon Ann, and I am available for spiritual direction.
+Know also that we have parish chaplains available, and I am available for spiritual direction.